ceteee/Automatic-School-Bell/README.md

 # Automatic-School-Bell

--Use English or Bahasa on your computer """"Cause this app wont work in another language""""" <br/>
+-Use English or Bahasa on your computer
--based on SQLITE for save data
+<br/> """"Cause this app wont work in another language""""" <br/>

 <br/>